JPS Adopting New CDC Quarantine Guidelines

 No. Heath officials recommend the person being tested and their household contacts should quarantine at home and away from others and monitor their health.
 Any student or staff member experiencing COVID symptoms should stay home.
 (CDC waiting for test results guidance)

 ***A student DOES NOT need to quarantine if they have tested positive for COVID-19 within the last 90 days.
 Proof of a positive test must be submitted.
-If the positive test occurred beyond 90 days from the date of close contact, the student must quarantine for 14 days.***
+If the positive test occurred beyond 90 days from the date of close contact, the student must quarantine using one of the two options listed above.***

 Learning During Quarantine